bmbrandsen/bmbrandsen.github.io/README.md

 # bmbrandsen.github.io

-## Welcome to GitHub Pages
+## Welcome to the Brandsen Lab

-You can use the [editor on GitHub](https://github.com/bmbrandsen/bmbrandsen.github.io/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+We use directed evolution to better understand naturally occuring proteins and nucleic acids and to develop new technologies.

 ### Markdown